nissymori/SymPO/README.md

-# On Symmetric Losses for Robust Policy Optimization with Noisy Preferences
+# On Symmetric Losses for Policy Optimization with Noisy Preferences
 This is the official code for the paper: On Symmetric Losses for Robust Policy Optimization with Noisy Preferences.

 ## Experiment with MNIST Preference Dataset